ethyca/fides/docs/fidesops/docs/tutorial/define_policy.md

 # Define Policies

 ## Creating a Policy with Rules and Targets
-For more detailed information, [see the Policy Guide](../guides/policies.md).

----

 We're almost there: we need to create a Policy to describe how to handle a Privacy Request.